 Sandproof storage

 If you're running on the beach, sand gets everywhere.
-A sealed phone case is wise.
+A sealed phone case or waterproof running belt is wise.

 Euros for post-run